scie-nz/walden/README.md

 (3 rows)
 ```

-Now we can create a table:
+Now we can create a table and store some data:
 ```
-CREATE TABLE dim_foo(bar BIGINT);
+trino:test> CREATE TABLE dim_foo(bar BIGINT);
+CREATE TABLE

-INSERT INTO dim_foo VALUES 1, 2, 3, 4;
+trino:test> INSERT INTO dim_foo VALUES 1, 2, 3, 4;
-SELECT bar FROM dim_foo;
+INSERT: 4 rows
 ```

-Assuming everything is working, you should now see the values:
+Assuming everything is working, you should be able to query the stored values:
 ```
+trino:test> SELECT bar FROM dim_foo;
  bar
 -----
    1